[image]

 In tech terms, this app's syncs are on-demand and one-way at a time; this keeps you in control, and avoids lossy conflicts.
 They can also be run in any direction and modify just the items you've changed; this makes them flexible, and faster and gentler on your drives than simple copies.

-To use this app, get it's Android versions at the Play store, and fetch its free versions for Windows, macOS, and Linux at quixotely.com.
+To use this app, get it's Android version at the Play store, and fetch its PC versions for Windows, macOS, and Linux at quixotely.com.
 For most roles, you'll also need a removable drive to store and transfer content.
 An SSD or thumb drive attached by USB is common, but microSD cards, cameras, and other devices work in the app too.

 Usage Basics